mcc85sx/FightingEntropy/readme.md

     Because they're too busy being awesome.
 That's why...

     So what you're left with, is a description of the type of grade/character of somebody who should have gotten a Nobel Peace Prize by now.
-And in this specific (person/people)'s case, in my opinion it just so happens to be the case...
+And in this specific (person/people)'s case, in my opinion, it just so happens to be the case...
     That it is actually possible to make something that's too peaceful to receive a Nobel Peace Prize.

     It's like what I'd imagine a director at the Oscars goes through, when they get 'snubbed' for an Academy Award/Oscar.